rutgerblom/SDDC.Lab/README.md

 ## Requirements

 * A physical standalone ESXi host running version 6.7
 * The physical standalone ESXi host hostname must be resolvable by DNS.
-Run the "hostname" command on your physical ESXi host to see the ESXi hostname.
-The value for "physicalESX.fqdn" in your answerfile.yml must match the name resolved by DNS.
 * An Ubuntu 18.04/20.04 VM with the following packages:
   * sudo apt install python3 python3-pip xorriso
   * pip3 install ansible pyvim pyvmomi netaddr
   * git clone https://github.com/rutgerblom/vsphere-nsxt-lab-deploy.git
   * ESXi and vCenter ISO files as well as the NSX-T Manager OVA file.
-* If deploying NSX-T you need an NSX-T license (Check out [VMUG Advantage](https://www.vmug.com/membership/vmug-advantage-membership) or the [NSX-T Product Evaluation Center](https://my.vmware.com/web/vmware/evalcenter?p=nsx-t-eval)).
+* For deploying NSX-T you need an NSX-T license (Check out [VMUG Advantage](https://www.vmug.com/membership/vmug-advantage-membership) or the [NSX-T Product Evaluation Center](https://my.vmware.com/web/vmware/evalcenter?p=nsx-t-eval)).
 * A layer-3 switch with an appropriate OSPFv2 configuration matching the OSPFv2 settings in your answerfile.
 This is required when dynamic routing between the pod(s) and the physical network is enabled in your answerfile.
 * The default settings in answerfile_sample.yml require a working DNS name resolution.
-Unless you configure your answerfile.yml so that IP addresses are used for vCenter and the the ESXi hosts, the following DNS zones and "A" records (with corresponding "PTR" records) must be created on the DNS server when deploying using the default settings:
+Unless you configure your answerfile.yml to use IP addresses for vCenter and the ESXi hosts, the following DNS zones and records must be created on the DNS server:

-  * lab.local                 - forward lookup zone
+  * lab.local (forward lookup zone)
-  * 230.203.10.in-addr.arpa   - reverse lookup zone
+  * 230.203.10.in-addr.arpa (reverse lookup zone)
   * pod-230-vcenter.lab.local - 10.203.230.5
-  * pod-230-nsxt-lm.lab.local - 10.203.230.8
   * pod-230-esxi11.lab.local  - 10.203.230.11
   * pod-230-esxi12.lab.local  - 10.203.230.12
   * pod-230-esxi13.lab.local  - 10.203.230.13